ayhid/frontend-technical-test/README.md

 └─ pages
 │   └─  index.tsx //home page
 │
-└─ components
-  │
-  └─ Conversation // conversation related components
-  │
-  └─ Message // message related components
+└─ components // application components
 ```

-`src/pages/index.tsx` will be the root url of our project that displays current signed in user conversation
+`src/pages/index.tsx` will be the root url of our project that displays current signed in user conversations

 ## Authentication